California Resident Fishing License Cost (2025 Fees & Options)

 resident fishing license options

-Disabled veterans can take advantage of a Reduced-Fee License costing just $9.79 through the CDFW.
-Low-income seniors also have a similar option at the same price, available exclusively at CDFW offices.
+Disabled veterans can apply for a Reduced-Fee License at $9.79 through the CDFW.
+Low-income seniors are also eligible at the same price, through CDFW offices only.

 Reduced-Fee Licenses for Eligible Residents